Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade-prepare.md

 3. If you encounter issues:
    - Review the package's changelog for breaking changes
    - Adjust your code to match new package behavior
-   - If problems persist, temporarily pin to an older compatible version
+   - If problems persist, temporarily pin to an older compatible version (if possible)

 ### Step 6: Commit package updates